parkarteam/fork-join-springboot-angular/README.md

 $ oc import-image user-service:dev --from=ravirajk1007/fork-join-springboot-angular_user-service:latest --confirm -n dev
 ```
 Change the deployment config to use the image build by pipeline for angular app i.e. ui-build:latest
-Modify the image used in the deployment config for bank service app to use image bank-service:latest in openshift
+Modify the image used in the deployment config for bank service app to use image bank-service:dev in openshift
-Modify the image used in the deployment config for bank service app to use image user-service:latest
+Modify the image used in the deployment config for user service app to use image user-service:dev

 To setup PVC